-MFC Arteaga Borders Two Guidebook
+MFC Arteaga Borders Three Guidebook

-The inspiration source for Arteaga Borders Two is a collection of the embroidery and beading patterns from a vintage embroidery patterns catalog dating back to 1865.
-This collection of straight sides has been expounded upon to create matching corders that continue the fluidity of of the ornate forms.
+The inspiration source for Arteaga Borders Three is a collection of the embroidery and beading patterns from a vintage embroidery patterns catalog dating back to 1865.
+The original collection of patterned sides has been expounded upon to create matching corners that continue the fluidity of the ornate forms.

 You can start with a new document or work on a new layer within an existing document.
-Select MFC Arteaga Borders Two from the font menu.
+Select MFC Arteaga Borders Three from the font menu.
 (Some users may have font previewing enabled in the font menu which will cause the font name to appear as border elements, disable this option in order to choose the name)